Raedin24/School/L400/Sem 2/DCIT 428/Lecture 1.md

 	- Free propagation (wireless broadcast, mobile radio)

 # Cellular System Infrastructure
-- Early mobile systems used one powerful transmitter located at a high spot to cover areas, with radius of up to *50km*
+- Early mobile systems used one powerful transmitter located at a high spot to cover areas, with radius of up to **50km**
--
+- Cellular systems use a number of low power transmitters to cover a large area